ALKC403/lgd-stormrestart/README.md

 # About
-- Change weather to thunder storm before tx server restart
+- Change weather to thunder storm before tx server restart for QBCore servers

 ## Dependencies